McConnel History, Family Crest & Coats of Arms

 The surname McConnel was first found in Ayrshire (Gaelic: Siorrachd Inbhir Àir), formerly a county in the southwestern Strathclyde region of Scotland, that today makes up the Council Areas of South, East, and North Ayrshire, where they held a family seat from early times and their first records appeared on the census rolls taken by the ancient Kings of Britain to determine the rate of taxation of their subjects.

-Important Dates for the McConnel family
+Early History of the McConnel family

 McConnel Spelling Variations